takuya/php-imagick-cmd-wrapper/README.md

 So, in Some IDE, Auto completions will not work fine.

-If it happens then , Add path `src/generated/` to your Project search PATH.
+If it happens then add a path `src/generated/` to your Project search PATH.

 ## Developing notice.